 - Overview tile

-- Resource Utilization tile
+- Resource Utilization table

-- License Utilization tile
+- License Utilization table

-- KRACK Assessment tile
+- KRACK Assessment table

-All counts shown are exact counts.
+All counts in the Inventory - Controllers Report are exact counts.

 The Inventory - Controllers Report overview section provides a general overview of the controllers on the network.

 This overview section displays the following, based on your selection of AP, Radio and Date Range filters: